modio/modio-docs/public/en-us/game-integration/unity/feature-guides/unity-marketplace-mobile.md

 * [Google Play (Android)](https://docs.mod.io/platforms/google/marketplace)

 :::note[Platform Setup]
-If you are implementing Marketplace for non-mobile platforms such as Steam or Xbox, refer to our [Unity Marketplace Guide](/unity/marketplace).
+If you are implementing Marketplace for non-mobile platforms such as Steam or XBOX, refer to our [Unity Marketplace Guide](/unity/marketplace).
 :::

 ## Template UI